Laser Detector Reviews: Best laser detectors at preventing speeding tickets

 Without Veil (2 Seconds of Reaction Time to Slow Down)

-With Veil (12 Seconds of Reaction Time to Slow Down)
+With Veil Stealth-to-Gun (12 Seconds of Reaction Time to Slow Down)

 That’s exactly what the Veil Stealth Coating is designed to do.
 Veil is an engineered and patented police laser countermeasure that absorbs the infrared light that police laser uses (much like sunglasses and sunscreen absorbs UV light).